johnpaulkiser/poem/README.md

 # poem
-Write a poem with me
+Write a poem with me please